 Of Sakurajima's main observation points, the Yunohira Observation Point is the closest to the ferry terminal.
-It is also the closet to Sakurajima's crater, about 2.5 kilometers away, and has the highest elevation at 350 meters.
+It is also the closest to Sakurajima's crater, about 2.5 kilometers away, and has the highest elevation at 350 meters.
 It is located along the volcano's western slope.

 Kurokami Shrine Gate

 Travelers can get a sense of the size of the 1914 eruption by visiting the Kurokami Shrine Gate.
 The same eruption that caused the land connection of Sakurajima to the Osumi Peninsula covered the shrine's torii gate in volcanic ash, leaving only the very top still visible above ground.